message/iata/LV.md

 - passengers younger than 12 years;
 - passengers with a diplomatic passport traveling on duty and their family members;
 - merchant seamen.
-3. Passengers entering or transiting through Latvia must complete a "COVIDpass" before departure at <a href="http://www.covidpass.lv">www.covidpass.lv</a>.
+3. Until 28 February 2022, passengers entering or transiting through Latvia must complete a "COVIDpass" before departure at <a href="http://www.covidpass.lv/">www.covidpass.lv</a>.
 This will generate a QR code which must be presented before departure and upon arrival.